-If you're watching but YouTube taking too long to load, then it has something to do with your browsing history or cache.
+If you're watching but YouTube taking too long to load or it says YouTube invalid response received, then it has something to do with your browsing history or cache.
 A cache is the record of every activity we've been on the internet.
 It includes the name of the web pages and their URL.
 And that means the more sites you visit, it also saves more data, leading to a poor video streaming experience.
 In this case, it's essential to clear your cache.
 To do that, follow the steps below:

 - Go to your Chrome browser.

 - On the top-right corner, click the three vertical dots.